ezYakaEagle442/android-forensics/README.md

 Now you can go to your wsl session and use the mounted device, mine was located at /mnt/d

+Plug in your Android device using a USB cable connected to your laptop.
+On your Android device, swipe down from above on the home screen and click Touch for more options.
+In the following menu, select the option “Transfer File (MTP)“.

 <span style="color:red">**/!\ IMPORTANT WARNING: **</span>

-On your Android device, choose the 'MTP  File transfer' USB preference AND go to Parameters / System / Developpers options :
+go to Parameters / System / Developpers options :

 - enable Developpers options
 - USB debugging MUST BE switched OFF